Comptroller of the Household

-The Comptroller of the Household is an ancient position in the British royal household, nominally the second-ranking member of the Lord Steward's department after the Treasurer of the Household.
+The Comptroller of the Household is a historical position in the British royal household, nominally the second-ranking member of the Lord Steward's department after the Treasurer of the Household.
 The Comptroller was an ex officio member of the Board of Green Cloth, until that body was abolished in the reform of local government licensing in 2004.
 In recent times, a senior government whip has invariably occupied the office.
 On state occasions the Comptroller (in common with certain other senior officers of the Household) carries a white staff of office, as often seen in portraits.

 "Comptroller" is an alternative spelling of "controller", recorded since around 1500 in a number of British titles, and later also in the United States.
 The variant in spelling results from the influence of French compte "account".